AarshBatra/biteSizedAQ/README.md

 ------------------------------------------------------------------------

+## Project 28: 🎉 biteSizedAQ Turns Two!: Coming Clean About the Planet

+*Two years writing about air pollution, and what it taught me about why we keep solving ourselves into new problems*

+Link to the full blog post: Link

 ## Project 27: The Same Number on Your Air Quality App Could Be Four Different Kinds of Bad — Based on Where You Are

 - Introduction: Air quality apps give you a number.
 That number - PM2.5,